To enjoy the full Mail & Guardian online experience: please upgrade your browser

 A civil society project officer, Lungile Mnisi, is also running for a seat in Parliament, although she says she is not affiliated to any party.

 "I feel that I have the skills and the knowledge, [and] I am prepared academically.
-I also have a heart for the people because I have experience of working with them in the local communities," she said.

 "If I stay on the sidelines because I am afraid of legitimising tinkundla then we are just going to end up with the same people in Parliament and nothing will get better."